nobandegani/ComfyUI-LivePortrait_v3/README.md

 ​​![cbedb95a-7d1a-4686-8d26-4b72d9f75552](https://github.com/user-attachments/assets/ef1d9943-5a47-4191-a683-3804439c6197)

-###maybe there will be some problem about locating models,please use the abusolte address,or tell me I will offer you help.
+###maybe there will be some problem about locating models,please use the abusolte address,or tell me I will offer you help.my cuda is 12.1 which has less problem.